50 Ways to Lose Weight Without a Lick of Exercise

 In our busy world, sleep is often the first thing to go, but skimping on even an hour of sleep can take a serious toll on your waistline.
 Getting less than seven hours of sleep made people eat an average of 500 extra calories the next day, according to research done by the National Institutes of Health.
 Plus exhaustion messes with your hormones, which can also lead to weight gain.
 Hit the sack early and make consistent sleep your top priority to lose weight without exercise.

 Taking a hike through the mountains is certainly good exercise but you don’t have to break a sweat to take advantage of Mother Nature’s health package.
 Simply being outside in “green areas” has been linked to having a lower body weight, according to research done by the American Diabetes Association.
-And good news: The National Recreation and Park Association says the vast majority of Americans already live within walking distance of some type of park.
-Get out there and explore your neighbourhood.
+Get out there and explore your neighbourhood!